michelts/thirteen-truco/docs/POSTMORTEM.md

 The js13k-games competition is no easy task, and with only a few weekends and early mornings available to work on it—while balancing work and family—I must congratulate all contestants on their accomplishments!

-Special thanks to the game organizers, Ender and Alkor, for their passion and dedication to the competition!
+Special thanks to the game organizers, Ender and Alkor, and all the js13k community for their passion and dedication to the competition!